jmspmontenegro/laravelvuejs/README.md

 ```
 ## 🚀 And that is all folks!

 So, that is really easy!
-Now, you can clone the folder but I better do all this steps yourself. :)
+Now, you can clone the folder but better do all these steps yourself. :)